carbon-language/carbon-lang/docs/design/generics/terminology.md

 values when calling a function or when assigning a value to a variable of a different type.

-Casting is indicated explicitly via some syntax in the source code.
+Casting is indicated explicitly by way of some syntax in the source code.
 You might use a cast to switch between [type adaptations](#adapting-a-type), or to be explicit where an implicit cast would otherwise occur.
 For now, we are saying "`x as y`" is the syntax in Carbon for casting the value `x` to the type `y`.

 Note that subsumption is a bit like coercion, except we want to make it clear